Our privacy notice

 - Identification and contact data: this would include your title, name and contact details such as your email address and mobile telephone number

-- Information about your SWW customer account: this would include your supply address, correspondence address, billing address, billing history (which may include accounts previous addresses), water meter serial number and water usage, information required to estimate water usage, data from smart meters and customer password and customer contact/complaints history
+- Information about your SWW customer account: this would include your supply address, correspondence address, billing address, billing history (which may include accounts previous addresses), water meter serial number and water consumption and usage data, information required to estimate water usage, data from smart meters and customer password and customer contact/complaints history

 - Payment information: this would include transaction records of payments made in connection with your SWW customer account and details of your bank account or credit or debit card in order to process payments or set up direct debits

 - Personal circumstances information: this means information that would affect our supply arrangements and your entitlements, for example for registration on the Priority Services Register or WaterSure or WaterCare social tariff schemes (see below for more details).
-Such data may include your welfare benefit entitlements, national insurance number, dates of birth of your children or dependants and medical information (special category data) of those persons living at your supply address, if relevant
+Such data may include your income data, welfare benefit entitlements, national insurance number, dates of birth of your children or dependants and medical information (Special Category/Sensitive Personal Data) of those persons living at your supply address, if relevant

 - Delegated Authority: including powers of attorney or people you have authorised to discuss your account, e.g. partner, adult children, solicitor etc.